Sign up to our mailing list

 (e) it is probable that the customer will have the ability and intention to pay the consideration to which the entity will be entitled when it is due.”
 [Para 23.7,FRS 102]

-There is new guidance on when contracts with the same customer can be combined and on how to account for contract modifications.
+There is guidance on when contracts with the same customer can be combined and on how to account for contract modifications.

 A ‘performance obligation’ is essentially a promise to transfer to the customer either: